thefundamentalfan/thefundamentalfan.github.io/_posts/2016-4-5-Money-in-the-Majors.md

 Payrolls that are just right.
 Not too high, not too low.
 Just right.

-What on Earth is Abhi talking about, some of you mutter.
+"What on Earth is Abhi talking about," some of you mutter.
 I can hear you, even from the East Coast.

 I want to talk about Major League payroll.
 Sure, not the most exciting thing on face, but trust me, by the end of this page I'll have you hooked.